sydney-machine-learning/COVID19-antivaccine-sentimentanalysis/README.md

 - Australia.ipynb
 - India.ipynb
-Indonesia.ipynb
+- Indonesia.ipynb
-Brazil.ipynb
+- Brazil.ipynb
-Japan.ipynb
+- Japan.ipynb
-USA.ipynb
-UK.ipynb

 These notebooks contain the filtered and preprocessed tweets for each country, and sentiment analysis has been performed on the tweets specific to that country.

 Additionally, there is a combined analysis in the file EDA_Global_Covid_Dataset.ipynb.
 This notebook presents data analysis and visualization, combining the predicted sentiments from all countries' datasets.